 2014 Legislative Session

-While the General Assembly is considering no fewer than seven measures this session aimed at restricting reproductive freedom, lawmakers are also considering a number of measures updating and clarifying Rhode Island law by eliminating long-unconstitutional measures that remain on the books.
-In March, the ACLU of RI testified before the House Judiciary committee in favor of legislation (H 7223) sponsored by Representative Patrick O’Neill to formally repeal an unconstitutional law requiring a physician to notify a woman’s husband in order to terminate a pregnancy.
+The General Assembly considered no fewer than seven measures this session aimed at restricting reproductive freedom, but lawmakers also considered a number of positive measures to update and clarify Rhode Island law by eliminating long-unconstitutional measures that remain on the books.
+In March, the ACLU of RI testified before the House Judiciary committee in favor of legislation (H 7223) sponsored by Representative Patrick O’Neill to formally repeal a long-invalid law requiring a physician to notify a woman’s husband in order to terminate a pregnancy.
 The law was declared unconstitutional in Rhode Island following a court challenge by the ACLU in 1984, but still appears in the General Laws to this day.
 The ACLU testified that keeping such an unconstitutional provision enshrined in state law was at best misleading, leaving many to believe that spousal consent is required for an abortion – a dangerous requirement for any woman whose relationship involves domestic violence.
 Unfortunately, the bill was never voted on in committee.

-Among the measures aimed at restricting reproductive freedom is a bill (H 7303) requiring an ultrasound be conducted on any woman before she can obtain an abortion.
-While the woman can refuse to look at the image, it must be displayed so she can see it, and the doctor must provide a medical description of the images.
-Recent studies demonstrate conclusively that such ultrasound requirements rarely dissuade women from seeking abortions; rather, this legislation serves only to shame women seeking abortions.
-The ACLU has urged that the bill be rejected, and it died in committee.
+Among the measures aimed at restricting reproductive freedom is a bill (H 7303) requiring an ultrasound be conducted on any woman before she could obtain an abortion.
+While the woman would be able refuse to look at the image, it would have been required to displayed so she could see it, and the doctor would have to provide a medical description of the images.
+Recent studies demonstrate conclusively that such ultrasound requirements rarely dissuade women from seeking abortions; rather, this legislation served only to shame women seeking abortions.
+The ACLU urged in testimony that the bill be rejected, and it died in committee.

 Civil Rights Bills

-In March the Senate Health and Human Services committee recommended for passage legislation barring health insurance companies from using gender as a factor in setting premiums.
+In April, the Senate for the second year in a row approved legislation barring health insurance companies from using gender as a factor in setting premiums.
 Nationwide, women have historically been charged more for the same health insurance as men, solely because of their gender, leaving women less able to purchase vital health care coverage.
 This practice became illegal for certain health care plans under recent federal law, but gaps still exist in Rhode Island law that allow the practice to continue.
-Sponsored by Representative Donna Walsh (H 7177) and Senator Susan Sosnowski (S 2221A) this legislation aims to close those gaps and ensure that gender rating cannot occur in Rhode Island regardless of any changes to federal law.
-The ACLU testified in support of a companion bill before the House Corporations committee in February.
+Sponsored by Representative Donna Walsh (H 7177) and Senator Susan Sosnowski (S 2221A) this legislation aimed to close those gaps and ensure that gender rating cannot occur in Rhode Island regardless of any changes to federal law.
+The ACLU provided testimony in February, but the bill once again did not receive a vote in the House.